alex873110/python-project-49/README.md

 In each game you have to answer 3 question for win,
 if you answer is wrong - you can play game again.

-Package prompt and random used in this project.
+Packages prompt and random used in this project.

 ### Hexlet tests and linter status:
 [![Actions Status](https://github.com/alex873110/python-project-49/workflows/hexlet-check/badge.svg)](https://github.com/alex873110/python-project-49/actions)